 How Long Do Cookies Last at Room Temperature?

-Now let’s tackle the most common question: How long will a batch of cookies last if you just leave them sitting on the counter?
+Now let’s tackle the most common question: How long does a batch of cookies last if you just leave them sitting on the counter?
 The answer depends on the type of cookie and how well you store them, but here’s a general guideline:

-• Soft cookies (like chocolate chip or snickerdoodles) typically last for 3-5 days at room temperature if stored properly in an airtight container.
+Soft cookies (like chocolate chip or snickerdoodles) typically last for 3-5 days at room temperature if stored properly in an airtight container.

-• Crispy cookies (like biscotti or ginger snaps) can last up to a week at room temperature, as their dry texture helps preserve them.
+Crispy cookies (like biscotti or ginger snaps) can last up to a week at room temperature, as their dry texture helps preserve them.

 Storing Cookies in an Airtight Container